Demi Lovato Makes A Surprise Visit On Wilmer Valderrama’s Livestream

 “We will always be supportive of one another,” the message added.

 And it looks as though they are doing just that.
 When Lovato needed support during a rough time in her life, Valderrama was there for her.
 TMZ reported that the actor rushed to be with Lovato when she was in rehab in July 2018.
-The report said that he had flown to be her on several occasions and that the two were even spotted a few times at a Starbucks.
+The report said that he had flown to be with her on several occasions and that the two were even spotted a few times at Starbucks.

 Demi Lovato Joins Ex Wilmer Valderrama for Livestream as He Praises Her: ‘You Look Awesome’ https://t.co/19pNWtBee4